satche/notebook/src/engineering/machine-learning/neural-network/diffusion.md

 # Diffusion model

-A [Diffusion model](https://en.wikipedia.org/wiki/Diffusion_model) is mainly used for [Computer Vision](/engineering/machine-learning/applications/computer-vision.md) applications, including image (and video) [generation](/engineering/machine-learning/applications/generative-ai.md) tasks.
+A [diffusion model](https://en.wikipedia.org/wiki/Diffusion_model) is mainly used for [computer vision](/engineering/machine-learning/applications/computer-vision.md) applications, including image (and video) [generation](/engineering/machine-learning/applications/generative-ai.md) tasks.

 ## How does it works